top of page

 Stairway to a cabin at Stewart Springs

-Another rumor: that they were only homogenizing the place by erasing an undesired countercultural imprint -- sweat lodge, (mostly) mindful nudity, gazebo's love altar and all -- in hopes of attracting more everyday, less discerning, travelling mainstream visitors.
+Another rumor: that they were only homogenizing the place by erasing the undesired countercultural imprint -- sweat lodge, (mostly) mindful nudity, gazebo's love altar and all -- in hopes of attracting more everyday, less discerning, travelling mainstream visitors.
 Those who'd buy a watered-down spa experience and relatively cheap out-of-town lodgings en masse, those who'd better reflect their own conventional mindset.
 (And yet, hearty souls, wouldn't mind if in cold weather the heating in lodgings was sketchy.
 That, or they'd be too numb to even think of demanding a refund the next morning in the office -- assuming the office was even open before having to leave.)

 image_edited.jpg